nixlim/CV-1/README.md

 - Gained an introductory knowledge of HTML, CSS, jQuery and Javascript

 #### Certificate IV in Training and Assessment (2014)
-- Training qualification
-- Worked as a trainer
+- Training qualification to support my job as a trainer

 #### Australian College of Natural Medicine (2005 to 2009)